mattlewis92/karma-coverage-istanbul-reporter/README.md

           functions: 100,
           overrides: {
             'baz/component/**/*.js': {
-              statements: 98,
+              statements: 98
-            },
+            }
-          },
+          }
-        },
+        }
-      },
+      }

-      verbose: true, // output config used by istanbul for debugging },
+      verbose: true // output config used by istanbul for debugging },
   });
 };